 The implementation uses the Sun SPOT sensor platform as micro node.
 Sun SPOT is a useful platform for developing and prototyping application for sensor network and embedded system.
 Sun SPOT is suitable for application areas such as robotics, surveillance and tracking.
 The main units are Sunspot devices with embedded sensors and base station.
 Each Sunspot has a so-called eSPOT with battery, while the base station is not equipped with battery and must be powered from the host computer via an USB cable.
 The Sunspot does not need to run any operating system, it needs only JVM that runs on bare metal, and executes directly out of ash memory.

 Stack-boards composed of specific sensors and actuators such as accelerometers, light sensor and temperature sensor.
-Fig. 1 shows the hardware components of a processor board:
+The platform consists of the following integrated sensors: